-Most of my buyers have strong feelings about homes associations.
+Most of my buyers have strong feelings about homeowners associations.
 Hardly anyone is “independent” on their opinion of HOAs.

-I’ve owned four homes and two were a part of a homes association.
+I’ve owned four homes and two were a part of an HOA.
 I was even a member of the board of one of the HOAs, and learned a lot.
 As Secretary of the HOA for ten years, my job was to keep board meeting minutes, notify residents of events and official meetings, and file liens with the county when residents didn’t pay their fees.

 Originally, homes associations were formed to provide services that cities did not have.
 Trash service would be a good example of that.
 At my last home, the HOA provided trash service.
 Where I live now, there is no HOA, so I pay twice as much for trash service as the people in the surrounding subdivisions do (where there is an HOA).

 Monument signs for the subdivisions are maintained by the HOA.
 Sometimes they are quite fancy and a real addition to the neighborhood.
 Your friends and family will be impressed by monuments that have sculpture, plants, and nice lighting.
 Where I live now, with no HOA, the monument signs look like crap.
-They are 40 years old and the city says they don’t take care of them.
+They are 40 years old and the city says those monuments are not their responsibility.

-Some HOAs have wonderful amenities like a neighborhood pool, play area, picnic area, walking trail, and more.
+Some HOAs have wonderful amenities like a neighborhood pool, tennis courts, play area, picnic area, walking trail, and more.
 Dues will be higher in those HOAs, of course.

 When purchasing a home, make sure you have a chance to review the HOA documents first.
 Also check the city codes.
 Both of these can be difficult to read, but it is super important that you do so!
 You have to be sure that you can live with the rules, because you won’t change them.
 Don’t choose to live somewhere that just goes against your grain!
 If you don’t like what you see, just move on.